C0RRUPT1ONMII/C0RRUPT1ONMII/README.md

  **I  can go *Afk* Alot without warning, So I apologize for that**

-- If your a `Proshipper/Darkshipper` and `Tcoaal` fan, Please `DO NOT` even interact or Talk with me.
+- If your a `Proshipper/Darkshipper` and a `Tcoaal` fan, Please `DO NOT` even interact or Talk with me.

 **Do `NOT COPY` my skins..
 This happends all the time, Mostly on Spanish Server...
 You can ask me for `inspo`, I have no problem with that!**